-- employers must provide protection against workplace hazards for their employees; independent contractors are responsible for their own occupational health and safety protection.
+- Employers must provide protection against workplace hazards for their employees; independent contractors are responsible for their own occupational health and safety protection.
 Employees also have rights to a minimum wage, workers' compensation, and other benefits.
-Independent contractors do not. - Just because a salon owner tells you that you are an independent contractor, it does not mean that you are one.
+Independent contractors do not. - that you are an independent contractor, it does not mean that you are one.
 Just because an owner gives you an IRS form 1099 instead of a W-2 does not mean that you are an independent contractor.
 Salons sometimes misclassify the employment status of their workers to bypass taking protective safety and health measures, and to also deny benefits.
 That is why it is important for you to know the difference between what constitutes an employee and an independent contractor.
 If you need help, you can contact OSHA at I-800-321-OSHA (6742).